Chimichurri Sauce with Cilantro

 🥩 How to Use Chimichurri

-Cilantro Chimichurri Recipe
+Chimichurri Sauce with Cilantro Recipe

 Ingredients

-- 1 cup+/- fresh cilantro, stems removed*
+- 1 cup+/- fresh cilantro - stems removed*

-- ½ cup+/- flat leaf parsley, stems removed
+- ½ cup+/- flat leaf parsley - stems removed

-- 2 shallots (or ½ small red onion), coarsely chopped
+- 2 shallots - or 1/2 small red onion, coarsely chopped

 - 1 tsp. crushed red pepper or 1 fresh Fresno chile minced

-- 1 tbsp. minced garlic (that's a lot!)
+- 1 tbsp. minced garlic - that’s a lot!

 - ½ cup olive oil